jamocle/PoorMansThrottle-DIY/docs/PMTPlayer_Audio_Installation_Guide.md

 - Classic ESP32
 - external microSD reader
-- MAX98357A amplifier
+- I2S amplifier — **NS4168 recommended; MAX98357A supported alternative**
-- speaker
+- speaker — **included with the recommended NS4168 kit; purchase separately when using a MAX98357A module**

 ## microSD wiring